Meet the artist: Georgie Harrison Part Two

 She often skips sketching, favouring a direct, expressive method.
 Breaks help her assess colours and details with fresh eyes.

-Before and after photo of ocean painting by Georgie Harrison
+Before and after view of an ocean painting by Georgie Harrison

 What do you think about when creating art?

 Each painting is a memory relived.
-Georgie recalls the moment she captured her reference photo—the light, the sounds, the feeling—and translates that emotion onto the canvas.
+Georgie recalls the moment she captured her reference photo, the light, the sounds and the feeling, then translates that emotion onto the canvas.

 What does a day in your artist life look like?